MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 To help keep your system running in production, consider the following points.

-### Azure Center for SAP Solutions
+### Azure Center for SAP solutions

-Azure Center for SAP Solutions is an end-to-end solution that enables you to create and run SAP systems as a unified workload on Azure and provides a more seamless foundation for innovation.
-Also, Azure Center for SAP Solutions guided deployment experience takes care of creating the necessary compute, storage and networking components needed to run your SAP system.
-It then helps automate the installation of the SAP software according to Microsoft best practices.You can take advantage of the management capabilities for both new and existing Azure-based SAP systems.
-Refer to [Azure Center for SAP Solutions](/azure/sap/center-sap-solutions/overview) for more details.
+Azure Center for SAP solutions is an end-to-end solution that enables you to create and run SAP systems as a unified workload on Azure and provides a more seamless foundation for innovation.
+Also, the Azure Center for SAP solutions guided deployment experience creates the necessary compute, storage, and networking components that you need to run your SAP system.
+It then helps you automate the installation of the SAP software according to Microsoft best practices.
+You can take advantage of the management capabilities for both new and existing Azure-based SAP systems.
+For more information, see [Azure Center for SAP solutions](/azure/sap/center-sap-solutions/overview).

 ### Backup